History of Botswana: Prehistory and early history

-Ancient history

 Approximately 2,000 years ago, the peoples of the region brought cattle and sheep to present-day Botswana and began making pottery.
 Agriculture developed during this time and the peoples began settling in villages, which rose and fell as the climate and cattle raids caused livestock access to fluctuate.
 Among the earliest crops were pearl millet, finger millet, sorghum, Bambara groundnuts, cowpeas, and cucurbits.

 The first Bantu people migrated to the region between 2,000 and 1,500 years ago, and it was once believed that they were the ones who had first introduced livestock to the area.
 The Kalanga people were the first of the Bantu peoples to settle in present-day Botswana, arriving c.
 200 CE.
-The first Tswana people (singular Motswana, plural Batswana) are estimated to have arrived c.
+The ancestors of the first Tswana people (singular Motswana, plural Batswana) are estimated to have arrived c.
 400 CE.
 These Bantu peoples brought iron and copper tools to the region and settled along permanent waterways.
 They built permanent settlements of about 10–15 pole-and-daga houses each, rather than the temporary structures of the more nomadic Khoisan.
 The Khoisan and the Bantu likely traded and intermarried during this period.

-Post-classical period
+7th century through 14th century

 A group of Zhizo people, the Taukome people, arrived in present-day Botswana by the 7th century and settled between the Shashe River and the Serorome River.
 Their possession of glass beads indicates early connection to Indian Ocean trade.
 The number of livestock kept in present-day Botswana increased significantly between the 8th century and the 10th century.
 The Tswana people organised themselves into a type of tribal government, called a morafe (plural merafe), each led by a chief called a kgosi (plural dikgosi).
 This system produced a more hierarchical government relative to others in the region.
 Cattle became a central part of society in the region, and ownership of cattle denoted one's status.
 The early history of the Tswana people remains largely unknown because little archaeological evidence has been left.

 Trade routes connected tribes throughout the Kalahari Desert by 900 CE, and a series of routes were created across the entire region over the following century, culminating at the Indian Ocean.
 Some of the Eiland people migrated from present-day South Africa into present-day Botswana in the mid-10th century.
 The Toutswe people, another of the Zhizo people, migrated to present-day Botswana during the 11th century and became the strongest group in the region, deriving their wealth from ownership of cattle.
 Three Toutswe villages were constructed at Bosutswe, Sung, and Toutswemogala, each ruling over smaller villages surrounding them.
 By the 12th century, the Toutswe had spread to the Kalahari Desert.

 The value of products fluctuated as expanding trade with foreign nations and the discovery of gold occurred, reducing interest in specularite and animal products like ivory.
 One tribe in Tsodilo was particularly influential in the trade of specularite until it fell at the end of the 12th century.
 The tribes in southeastern Botswana were far removed from these developments and remained largely unaffected.